Alumni Benefits and Events

 5pm Saturday 6 March

-Homerton Poet-in-Residence Dr Mariah Whelan will explore the creative process in a different and exciting way, creating poetry in real-time through collage.
+Homerton Poet-in-Residence Dr Mariah Whelan on the creative process in a different and exciting way, creating poetry in real-time through collage.

 The Future of Education